kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 ### Should whether to retry on a backend timeout be configurable?

 On Kubernetes, retrying should _typically_ route a backend request to a different pod if the original destination has become unhealthy and therefore should generally be safe.
 Even if a [BackendLBPolicy](https://gateway-api.sigs.k8s.io/geps/gep-1619/) is configured, most dataplane implementations implement "soft" affinity rather than strict session routing.
 The warnings against this practice in NGINX and HAProxy documentation seem to reference risks with legacy deployment models using a small number of statically-defined servers.
+We could consider adding something like a `excludeRetryOnTimeout` boolean field (implementable by NGINX and HAProxy, not by Envoy) in the future if this behavior is desirable, while still retaining the retry-on-timeout behavior as a default.

 ## References